dotpcap/sharppcap/README.md

 The examples are also a great resource a they show working examples using the latest API.

+* NativeLibrary is used for improved capture library resolution
+  * Improves library reosolution situation on Linux distros where there is a libpcap.so.X.Y symlink but no libpcap.so symlink
+  * Support for Mono DllMap has been removed as Mono supports NativeLibrary.
+See https://www.mono-project.com/news/2020/08/24/native-loader-net5/
 * Devices are IDisposable
   * Remove calls to Close()
   * Switch 'var device = xxx;'to 'using device = xxx;'